-- Contact Calling By Voice You can call a contact in your mobile phone phonebook using your voice.
+- Contact Calling By Voice you can call a contact in your mobile phone phonebook using your voice.
 You can also call a contact in your phonebook by scanning through the entries on the multifunction display.
-(To use this option you have to transfer your mobile phone contacts to the hands-free kit phonebook). - Digit Dialing By Voice You can dial a phone number by pushing the VR button on the steering wheel and speaking the digits to be dialed. - To Call The SMS Text Sender Call directly the last SMS text sender or the sender of a message received and stored in the BLUE&METM inbox. - To Answer A Call You can answer an incoming call by pushing the MAIN/Phone button on the steering wheel.
+(To use this option you have to transfer your mobile phone contacts to the hands-free kit phonebook). - Digit Dialing By Voice you can dial a phone number by pushing the VR button on the steering wheel and speaking the digits to be dialed. - To Call The SMS Text Sender call directly the last SMS text sender or the sender of a message received and stored in the BLUE&METM inbox. - To Answer A Call you can answer an incoming call by pushing the MENU/Phone button on the steering wheel.

-- Conference Call You can call another contact while you are engaged in a phone conversation (with Bluetooth® phones supporting this option). - Call Waiting While engaged in a phone conversation, you can receive notification of another incoming phone call, answer the other incoming phone call, and switch between two ongoing phone conversations.
-(Call waiting is only supported by a subset of compatible mobile phones). - refuse an incoming call or end a current call by pushing the Phone Hang-up button on the steering wheel.
+- Conference Call you can call another contact while you are engaged in a phone conversation (with Bluetooth® phones supporting this option). - Call Waiting while engaged in a phone conversation, you can receive notification of another incoming phone call, answer the other incoming phone call, and switch between two ongoing phone conversations.
+(Call waiting is only supported by a subset of compatible mobile phones). - Refusing Incoming Call Or Ending A Call you can refuse an incoming call or end a current call by pushing the Phone Hang-up button on the steering wheel.